-- 1) provide a mix of types to include one and two bedroom homes, with an emphasis on local needs, first time buyers, starter homes and good quality accommodation for elderly people; - 2) respect and be sensitive to the local character of Blakeney and natural assets of the surrounding area, taking every opportunity through design and materials to reinforce a strong sense of place, individuality and local distinctiveness, as defined in the North Norfolk Landscape Character Assessment SPD; - 3) preserve or enhance the character and appearance of the Blakeney Conservation Area and to protect the setting of designated and nondesignated heritage assets as defined in the Blakeney Conservation Area Appraisal and Management Plan (2018) or subsequent updates; - 4) all new developments which requires a connection to the public sewerage network will be required to demonstrate that there is sufficient capacity in the sewerage network to accommodate the development and may be subject to conditions to ensure that dwellings are not occupied until the capacity is available; - 5) the massing, height, scale and proximity, of any proposed development does not result in an unacceptable loss of light or overshadowing, or other adverse amenity impacts on other properties; - 6) design of roads and parking areas within any site should minimise effects on pedestrians, in particular safeguarding children in areas where they walk or play, designing in measures to discourage indiscriminate and pavement parking by residents and visitors; - 7) incorporate adequate landscaping to mitigate visual impact of the development and to ensure proposals merge into the existing coastal village context and respond to the wider countryside setting; landscape proposals should form an integral part of the design, with particular trees and hedgerows retained unless their value is deemed low following surveys in accordance with established practice and a replacement planting scheme is approved;
+- 1) provide a mix of types to include one and two bedroom homes, with an emphasis on local needs, first time buyers, starter homes and good quality accommodation for elderly people; - respect and be sensitive to the local character of Blakeney and natural assets of the surrounding area, taking every opportunity through design and materials to reinforce a strong sense of place, individuality and local distinctiveness, as defined in the North Norfolk Landscape Character Assessment SPD; - 3) preserve or enhance the character and appearance of the Blakeney Conservation Area and protect the setting of designated and non-designated heritage assets as defined in the Blakeney Conservation Area Appraisal and Management Plan or subsequent updates; - 4) all new developments which require a connection to the public sewerage network will be required to demonstrate that there is sufficient capacity in the sewerage network to accommodate the development and may be subject to conditions to ensure that dwellings are not occupied until the capacity is available; - 5) the massing, height, scale and proximity, of any proposed development does not result in an unacceptable loss of light or overshadowing, or other adverse amenity impacts on other properties; - 6) design of roads and parking areas within any site should minimise effects on pedestrians, in particular safeguarding children in areas where they walk or play, designing in measures to discourage indiscriminate and pavement parking by residents and visitors; - 7) incorporate adequate landscaping to mitigate visual impact of the development and to ensure proposals merge into the existing coastal village context and respond to the wider countryside setting; landscape proposals should form an integral part of the design, with particular trees and hedgerows retained unless their value is deemed low following surveys in accordance with Sestablished practice and a replacement planting scheme is approved;

-- 8) boundary treatments should reflect the distinct local character in relation to materials, layout, height and design; - 9) include and incorporate, where possible, the principles of dementia friendly communities (as detailed in "At a Glance: a Checklist for Developing Dementia Friendly Communities", or subsequent updates and industry standards); - 10) demonstrate how new homes will integrate with existing homes and the village facilities while enhancing the safety and security of residents of Blakeney and incorporate crime prevention principles (identified in the Secure by Design Homes 2016 or subsequent updated editions); and - 11) any new external lighting proposals, where possible, should incorporate modern technologies, motion sensors, softer down lighting and timers to restrict operating hours. - 6.123.
+- 8) boundary treatments should reflect the distinct local character in relation to materials, layout, height and design; - include and incorporate, where possible, the principles of dementia friendly communities (as detailed in "At a Glance: a Checklist for Developing Dementia Friendly Communities", or subsequent updates and industry standards); - 10) demonstrate how new homes will integrate with existing homes and the village facilities while enhancing the safety and security of residents of Blakeney and incorporate crime prevention principles (identified in the Secure by Design Homes 2016 or subsequent updated editions); - 11) any new external lighting proposals, where possible, should incorporate modern technologies, motion sensors, softer down lighting and timers to restrict operating hours and incorporate the following requirements: - a) fully shielded (enclosed in full cut-off flat glass fitments) - b) directed downwards (mounted horizontally to the ground, as low as possible, and not tilted upwards) - c) switched on only when needed (no dusk to dawn lamps) - d) white light low-energy lamps (LED, metal halide or fluorescent) and not orange or pink sodium sources; and - 12) It is recommended that pre-application advice is sought from the Norfolk County Council Environment Service Historic Environment Strategy and Advice Team to identify archaeological implications for any proposed development. - 6.157.
 Contributes and supports Blakeney Neighbourhood Plan Objectives 1, 5 and 6.
 Core Strategy Spatial Planning Aims 2, 3 and 6.

-6.124.
-Improving Design of Homes
+6.158.
+Improving Design of New and Replacement Homes

-6.125.
+6.159.
 Ambition: Improving Design of New or Replacement Homes - this policy seeks to ensure new homes are designed to a high standard.